VincentWang0980/hello-world/README.md

 # hello-world
-this is my first time try to get a understanding of the github Hi, this is vinent.
+this is my first time try to get a understanding of the github Hi, this is vincent.
 I have no idea how I end up on this website called GitHub.
-It probably is because I was doing some research about the coding software eidor called Atom.io :(
+It probably is because I was doing some research about the coding software editor called Atom.io :(